yu-iskw/google-cloud-deep-learning-kit/README.md

 # Google Cloud Deep Learning Kit

-This repository aims to create a google cloud platform GPU instance with Jupyter, Tensorflow and Keras in an instant.
+This repository aims to create a GPU instance with Jupyter, Tensorflow and Keras on google cloud platform in an instant.

-## Pre-requisite
+## Requirements

 - make
 - Google Cloud SDK